 Alvernia University is one of the leading colleges in Pennsylvania for nursing.

-of all ages, families and community groups with sensitivity to cultural
+Graduates of this program are prepared to deliver health care to persons of all ages, families and community groups with sensitivity to cultural and environmental factors.

 The Bachelor of Science in Nursing Program (BSN) is accredited by the Commission on Collegiate Nursing Education (CCNE) and has full approval by the Pennsylvania State Board of Nursing.
 Successful graduates are eligible to apply for RN Licensure by taking the National Council Licensure Examination (NCLEX-RN).
 Read about federal nursing grants that the program has been awarded.